NirLab-UTMB/Super-Resolution_Chromosome_Tracing/README.md

 * **Required Custom Functions:** <br> Ensure `wrcmap.mlx`, `squareform_nostats.mlx`, and `findParabolicRingTraces.mlx` are in your MATLAB path.

 ## Inputs
 * **PathToData.txt:** A comma-delimited text file listing the full paths to all spatial `.csv` files to be analyzed.
-(Must be first run through SepWalks.mlx to generate `Walk-IDs` column)
+(All files must be first run through SepWalks.mlx to generate `Walk-IDs` column)
 * **Metadata (.txt):** A file (e.g., `WalkInfo.txt`) with columns defining (chromosome#, start coordinate, stop coordinate, number of oligos, targetname, time-point number) for each Sequential OligoSTORM target
 * **Genome.fa:** The FASTA file of the imaged genome build.